broadinstitute/cromwell/cromwell.example.backends/README.md

 The examples here also have this section.
-You would want to copy paste the content of the file, specifically the section for the provider under backend -> providers, into the backend -> providers section in the [cromwell.example.conf](../cromwell.example.conf).
+You would want to copy paste the content of the file, specifically the section for the provider under backend -> providers, into the backend -> providers section in the [cromwell.examples.conf](cromwell.examples.conf).
 Here is what it would look like to add the [slurm](slurm.conf) backend provider example.